jeroen84/datarush-pensioendashboard/README.md

 # Pensioendashboard by Datarush

 Welcome to the repository of the [Pensioendashboard](http://pensioendashboard.datarush.nl).
 The dashboard provides insights in the financial health of the largest Dutch pension funds.
 The site is hosted by Microsoft Azure, using the Web App functionality.
+Github commits are automatically deployed to the web site! :rocket:

 ---